Legally Reviewed By: Robert M. Knowles

 Subrogation is common during workers’ compensation claims.
 As an injured employee, you might file a workers’ compensation claim with the help of an Omaha personal injury lawyer without identifying who or what caused your work injury.
 You will receive a benefits check from your employer’s workers’ compensation insurer without having to prove fault.
 The insurance company then has the right to use subrogation to pursue reimbursement from the party that caused your accident, such as a contractor or product manufacturer.

-Subrogation enables insurance companies to keep their premiums lower for clients.
-Since insurance companies can often obtain the money they spend on claims back via subrogation, they can pass these savings onto policyholders by reducing premiums.
-Subrogation can also save an injured party from having to go through the lawsuit process.
-The insurance company can settle the claim with the client before going to trial against another party, saving the policyholder time, stress and money.
+Subrogation enables insurance companies to keep their premiums lower for clients because the insurer pays for the damages initially and then seeks reimbursement.
+Since insurance carriers can often obtain the money they spend on claims back via subrogation, they can pass these savings onto policyholders by reducing premiums.
+Subrogation can also save an injured party from going through the lawsuit process.
+The insurance company can settle the claim with the client before going to trial against another party, saving the policyholder time, stress, and money.

 A potential drawback of subrogation is having to repay your insurance company if you take the at-fault party to court and receive a judgment award.
 If you bring a claim against a third party and receive a financial award, the rules of subrogation state that you must reimburse your insurer if it paid for your damages previously.
 You cannot benefit twice for the same injury: once through your insurance company and once through the civil justice system.
 Your insurance company will seek repayment.
-The rules of subrogation can vary depending on your insurance provider and policy.
+The rules of subrogation can vary depending on your insurance provider and policy and may involve one party assuming the legal rights of another.

 About Our Attorney